 In the first instance, TRA provides research groups with identified information on samples of twins who have agreed to participate in a particular project.
 This information usually consists of each twin’s full name and address, date of birth, sex and zygosity (if known).
+TRA will not provide this information to any researchers without your prior consent.

 Projects facilitated by TRA generally require the use of de-identified samples or data for which the identifiers are removed and replaced by a code.
 Those handling the data subsequently do so using the code.
 If necessary, it is possible to link the code to the original identifiers and identify the individual to whom the sample or information relates.